ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 </cite>
 </figcaption>
 </figure>

+Note that these lintels are not present in the visible alley-way windows of Pine's store shown in the Charles M. Steinrock photograph "Pine Residence" from Historic Richmond Town shown above.
+That photograph also shows the corner of a cornice on the top of the building that is not present in the 2000's photographs of the building.

 As recently as Oct 2021, the building was occupied, as Google Maps images of the second floor show an office with pictures hanging on the wall, and a computer monitor with brand name Dell against the window.